vuminhkh0a/Building-Neural-Network-from-Scratch/README.md

 - `c01_...` to `c21_...`: Jupyter notebooks organized by chapter
 - Each notebook builds upon the previous one to form a full neural network
-- The final version, including saving and loading model parameters, is in: c21_saving_loading_params.ipynb
+- The complete model is in: c21_saving_loading_params.ipynb

 ## Requirements